Energy Efficiency in Laboratories

 University of California, Irvine, Smart Labs Initiative

-University of California, Irvine, smart labs achieve energy savings through dynamic, intelligent heating, cooling, and air-conditioning technologies.
+Smart labs at the University of California, Irvine, achieve energy savings through dynamic, intelligent heating, cooling, and air-conditioning technologies.

 U.S. laboratories on average use far more energy and water per square foot than office buildings and other facilities because their activities are energy-intensive and their health and safety requirements are more stringent.